Kerry Armstrong: United States

 Armstrong moved to the United States in 1981, where she studied under Herbert Berghof and Uta Hagen at the HB Studio in New York City on an acting scholarship.
+She graduated as a full-time student.

+While studying, Armstrong worked as maitre d’ at Central Park restaurant Tavern on the Green before scoring acting work.
 With the studio's Playwrights Foundation, she played Juliet in Shakespeare's Romeo and Juliet, Ophelia in Hamlet, and Isabella in Measure for Measure at the Arena Stage in Washington, DC.

-In the US, she starred as Christine in Tom Stoppard's Dalliance at the Long Wharf Theatre in New Haven, Connecticut, had an ongoing role in daytime serial One Life to Live, and became part of The Actors' Gang along with John Cusack and Tim Robbins.
-John Cusack, Tim Robbins, and Armstrong auditioned for Saturday Night Live but only Armstrong was offered a part, which she declined.
+She also starred in Hamlet alongside Anthony Hopkins and as Christine in Tom Stoppard's Dalliance at the Long Wharf Theatre in New Haven, Connecticut.

-Armstrong appeared in several episodes of Dynasty as Elena, Duchess of Branagh.
-She also guest starred in the 1984 Murder, She Wrote episode "Death Takes a Curtain Call".
+On television, Armstrong landed an ongoing role in long-running daytime soap opera One Life to Live, She appeared in several episodes of Dynasty as Elena, Duchess of Branagh. and guest starred in the 1984 Murder, She Wrote episode "Death Takes a Curtain Call".

+Alongside other actors including John Cusack, Tim Robbins and Helen Hunt, Armstrong was a founding member of The Actors' Gang, an experimental theatre company that continues to tour internationally with adaptations of the classics more than 30 years later.
+In 1986, Armstrong, Cusack and Robbins auditioned for Saturday Night Live, but only Armstrong was offered a part, which she subsequently declined.
+The same year, she was offered a three-picture deal with Universal Studios, but it clashed with her stage role in Measure for Measure in Washington, which she ultimately chose.
+Confidence was also sometimes a barrier for Armstrong, costing her a role in 1987 thriller Fatal Attraction.